 The first task of the day was to find breakfast but there were only two restaurants within walking distance of our AirBnB.
 One had a wonderful gourmet ham selection which appeased me but not my vegetarian girlfriend.
 The other was closed despite a giant sticker in the window reading “OPEN” (actually “OUVERT” but you get it).
 So we formulated a new plan: find food on the way to the Ile de Helene.

 That wasn’t simple, either.
 We hopped off the train at Berri-UQAM and found two options that looked decent on Yelp.
 When we arrived, they were closed not for the day or even the week between Christmas and New Years, but for a month.
 This was emblematic of one of the largest problems we ran into on our trip: many businesses in Quebec close for long periods of time in the winter.
 Maybe it’s because there isn’t as much business in the bitter Canadian winters, but it’s something to consider if you’re thinking about going in December.

 Eventually, we settled on an A&W because we were both getting hangry.

 Arriving at Ile de Helene

 As we exited the train station and headed toward the Biosphere, a gaggle of tourists walked ahead of us and kept absentmindedly getting in my pictures by trying to take group selfies.
-I don’t mind people taking pictures (because that’d be hypocritical), but taking a selfie with a monument in the background is on my list of “Things That Make Me Roll My Eyes” along with choosing to be on a gluten-free diet and and getting upset about Oscar nominations.
+I don’t mind people taking pictures (because that’d be hypocritical), but taking a selfie with a monument in the background is where I go full “Get off my lawn” and I can’t explain why.